aurorusidk/starling/DESIGN.md

 Reserved keyword names also may not be used as identifiers.

 ## Data types
-Starling currently supports four basic data types.
+Starling currently supports five basic data types.
 Three of these are numeric: integers `int`, floating point numbers `float`, and fractions `frac`.
-One is non-numeric: strings `str`.
+Two are non-numeric: booleans `bool`, and strings `str`.

 Starling will not aggressively coerce between data types, and operators can (in general) not be used on different types.
 For example, this means that a number would need to be explicitly converted into a string in order to perform string operations on it.